svlentink/myhugoblogs/blog.lent.ink/content/post/chat-bot.md

 ## Step 00 preparation

 - Open [teams.microsoft.com](https://teams.microsoft.com) in Chrome
-- Open a chat to a colleague
+- Open a chat to a colleague which already has a conversation in it
 - Hit `ctrl` + `shift` + `j` to open the console

 ![chrome console](/img/chrome-console.png "chrome console")